 Damsterdiep

 The Damsterdiep is an important link between the city of Groningen and the sea.
-Along this channel, there are quay walls at various locations, including cubby styles with wulf walls.
+Along this channel, there are quay walls in various places, including cubbyhole styles with wing walls.

 Edges